 - Our banners are printed on fabric and are not only 100% PCW (made from recycling plastic water bottles) but also recyclable.

 - Our grapes are 100% Colorado Grown.
 To date we have not been able to find a supplier for certified organic, or biodynamic, grapes in Colorado.
 There are a few folks in CO growing organically, but they tend to use rather than sell their harvest.
 We are certainly interested in contracting with growers who are organic, biodynamic, and even transitional.
 The Colorado Association of Viticulture and Enology organization held a meeting on the subject in the spring of 2008.
-With luck and persistence we hope to find organic growers within the next few seasons.
+With luck and persistence we hope to find organic growers in the future.

 - After pressing the wine off of the skins we are left with several truckloads of organic material called “pomace”.
-We compost this material with the good folks at Boulder’s Growing Gardens whose compost pile is 0.2 miles from our winery.
+We compost this material with our friends at 63rd Street Farm.

 - Bicycle Delivery and Community Supported Wine Shares are two of our favorite ways to sell our wine.
 Bicycle delivery cuts out a trip (usually made by car) to the liquor store.
 CSW allows people to pickup wine on the same trip as their veggies and helps us support a local farm and their efforts to feed our community.